simvisa logo

 How will I know if my interview has been waived?

-If USCIS officials decide an interview isn’t necessary, they’ll inform you through official channels, typically via mail or the agency’s online portal.
+If USCIS decides the marriage-based green card interview isn’t necessary, they’ll inform you through official channels, typically via mail or the agency’s online portal.

 If my interview is waived, does it guarantee approval of my green card application?